senhungwong/json-db/readme.md

 [database]   : To see database interactions
-[model]      : To see how to insert rows and assign/update fields [relations]  : To see how to add relation to a data
+[model]      : To see how to insert rows and assign/update fields [relations]  : To see how to add relation to a data [index]      : To see how to index an attribute
 [multithread]: To see how to perform a multi thread task
 ```